 All our gauges can be cut easily with scissors or a utility knife, even the thick clear vinyl of 60 gauge.
 Thinner gauges can also be cut with a rotary cutter.

 Grommets and eyelets are commonly used with clear vinyl and are easy to install.
 See our no-sew bag tutorial to see grommets and eyelets installed to hold multiple layers of vinyl together and for use with bag hardware.

 Most gauges can be sewn with a regular sewing machine.
 For outdoor use, we recommend this nylon thread because it is strong and weather resistant.

 For other uses that don’t require high strength, like bag liners, ID or photo holders, and tablecloths, the regular All-Purpose Polyester Thread is fine.

 Universal needles work well.
 Like other fabrics, use smaller needles for thinner vinyl and larger for thicker ones.
 Use size 16 or 18 when using nylon thread.

 Keep in mind, sewing will create small holes making it not 100% waterproof.
 Likewise, it’s best to hold together layers of vinyl with clips instead of pins because pinning will create permanent holes.

 A regular sewing foot is often fine, but a Teflon or roller foot works the best.

-We suggest rinsing it, then polishing dry with a soft cotton cloth or microfiber cloth.
+When it comes to the question of how to clean clear vinyl, we suggest rinsing it, then polishing it dry with a soft cotton cloth or microfiber cloth.
 You may also use a vinyl cleaner for some applications.